PickNikRobotics/ros_control_boilerplate/README.md

 # Other Helper Tools - Recording to CSV

-Write to file
+Write the commands from a trajectory controller to csv file

     rosrun ros_control_boilerplate controller_state_to_csv SAVE_TO_FILE_PATH CONTROLLER_STATE_TOPIC TIME_TO_RECORD

-Read from file
+Read from csv file and execute on robot

     rosrun ros_control_boilerplate csv_to_controller READ_FROM_FILE_PATH CONTROLLER_STATE_TOPIC TIME_TO_RECORD

+Joint-level teleop from a keyboard (TODO: remove had coded topic names)

+    rosrun ros_control_boilerplate keyboard_teleop

 ## Limitations

  - Does not implement joint limits, estops, transmissions, or other fancy new features of ros_contorl